Simone Biles to lead U.S. Olympic gymnastics team's search for 'redemption' in Paris

 In Paris, she will be joined by the Tokyo Games all-around gold medalist Suni Lee, the St. Paul native who shone Sunday night in front of the friendly hometown crowd.

 Two other Olympic veterans, Jordan Chiles and Jade Carey, will return for their second Games.
-Rounding out the team is newcomer Hezly Rivera, who turned 16 earlier this month.
+Rounding out the team is newcomer Hezly Rivera, who turned 16 in June.
 Two alternates, Joscelyn Roberson and Leanne Wong, will also travel with the team.

 The women's team had won gold in the team all-around in 2012 and 2016.
 But in Tokyo, they came in second place after Biles withdrew from the event.